Im2008/IanM_2025/_posts/2024-10-10-Sprint2_Accomplishments.md

 -The difference between Python and Javascript code, but the similarities as well.

 -How to use conditionals and when to use them in context.
 Specifically you should use them if you want to set a condition for a variable.
-For example:

-x=1

-y=2

-if x < y :
-    print("Yes")
-else :
-    print("no")

 -More information on lists, and how they are essential for organizing stuff.
 For example: